 Seamus Coleman chant background

-The Seamus Coleman chant emphasises the fact that the Irishman is one of the best value-for-money signings in the history of English football.
+The Seamus Coleman chant emphasises the fact that the Irishman was one of the best value-for-money signings in the history of English football.
 Everton signed Coleman for just £60,000 from Sligo Rovers back in 2009, and he has never looked back.

 Everton fans singing the Seamus Coleman chant